Command Line Interfaces

 session_data (

-) – The SessionData instance for the session whose data needs to be removed.- Return type:
+SessionData) – The SessionData instance that defines the session whose data needs to be removed.- Return type:

 None